 - Where each tool shows room for improvement

 First we want to bring your attention to Helpjuice, our very own knowledge base software.
-In a nutshell, you use Helpjuice to create a knowledge base for your employees.
+In a nutshell, you use Helpjuice to create an internal knowledge base for your employees.
 Helpjuice has a number of features you can take advantage of.

 For example, you have the ability to collaborate directly within Helpjuice documents with comments.
 Once you open an Article, you can select the text that you would like to comment on, in the body of the Article, and click on the comment icon.
 You can then write your comment, and post it live in the interface.
 Posted comments notify the article’s authors, and you can notify other individuals using the ‘@’ symbol.

 There are analytics on what users are searching in your knowledge base, employee stats, as well as article impact, to ensure that you create content that can better help your employees.
 Not all user roles have access to the analytics dashboard, and only administrators can see this information.